25 Facts About Cute Pandas You Won't Believe

-In lieu of a panda bear hug, though, we're offering up 25 panda facts to help you get to know these bumbling, black and white fur babies.
-Enjoy the panda-monium.
+In lieu of a panda bear hug, though, we have 25 panda facts to help you get to know these bumbling, black and white fur babies.

 What Do Panda Bears Eat?